 Routine monitoring of the Mill Backslope is primarily for geotechnical purposes.
 Water quality at site MBS 341 is monitored infrequently since all flow is captured and routed to water treatment facilities.
 Piezometers are monitored on a frequent basis to track trends in pore water pressure that could lead to slope instability.
 Survey hubs are also frequently monitored to detect any slope movement.
 The performance of the horizontal and inclined dewatering drains is assessed through periodic flow measurement.
 During a 2013 evaluation of the available data for the Mill Backslope, it was determined that there is a recent, slight upward trend in the pore pressure at a few of the piezometers.
 Flow measurements collected in 2013 were consistent with past measurements dating back to 1995, indicating that the dewatering drains continue to function adequately.
 There are no immediate concerns regarding the stability of the Mill Backslope.
-However, in 2014 HGCMC plans to install two new piezometers along the toe of the slope to replace ones that are broken and also conduct field investigations to more accurately assess the condition of select dewatering drains.
+In 2014 HGCMC installed five new piezometers along the toe of the slope to improve monitoring of pore pressures.